 From that date, international deployment of ARIBA began, during which the different countries and organizations will gradually migrate to the new platform in a project that will last five years.
-In 2021, work began with Peru, Italy and Portugal, and in January 2022 ARIBA was fully implemented in the three countries together with the S/4 HANA financial platform.
-In 2022, work was carried out in Brazil, Panama, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua and Costa Rica, which will be fully operational in ARIBA in the first quarter of 2023.
+In 2022, ARIBA was implemented in Peru, Italy, and Portugal together with the S/4 HANA financial platform.
+During 2023, it was implemented in Brazil, Panama, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua, and Costa Rica.
+And we are currently working on implementing ARIBA in Colombia, a project that will be completed in April 2024.
 By using a common tool, MAPFRE will be able to have the different countries carry out contracting locally in a decentralized manner, but with common regulations and procedures and centralized control and monitoring from the Corporate Procurement and Resources Division, integrated into the Corporate Finance and Resources Area, in addition to allowing global contracting when deemed necessary.